 8.2 Sample Size and Criteria for Conformity

-For assessing the conformity of lot to the requirements of this standard, bales shall be first selected from each lot at random in accordance with the col 2 and col 3 of Table 3.
-All the bales so selected in the sample shall be tested for ‘Gross mass of bales’, ‘Tare mass of bailing hoops and other packing materials’ and ‘Number of bundles per bale’.
+For assessing the conformity of lot to the requirements of this standard, bales shall be first selected from each lot at random in accordance with the col (2) and col (3) of Table 3.
+All the bales so selected in the sample shall be tested for ‘gross mass of bales’, ‘tare mass of bailing hoops and other packing materials’ and ‘number of bundles per bale’.
 Two bundles of bags selected at random from each bale selected in the sample shall be tested for total number of bags per bundle.

 The lot shall be considered as conforming to the requirements of this standard, if all the following conditions are satisfied: